ImageMagick/Usage-Markdown/warping/index.md

 ### Flipping, and Mirroring {#flip}

-For these examples lets use this cute looking koala image...
+For these examples let's use this cute looking koala image...

 The simplest image distortion is to rearrange the pixels in the image so as to "[`-flip`](../option_link.cgi?flip)" it upside-down.